adwaiths05/Productivity-Agent/README.md

 # Productivity AI Agent - Phase 1

 A beginner-friendly AI agent for task management, syncing tasks to a Notion database.
-Built with CrewAI, Streamlit, SQLite, and Notion API, it assigns energy levels to tasks and lays the foundation for energy-based prioritization and productivity enhancement.
+Built with CrewAI, Gradio, SQLite, and Notion API, it assigns energy levels to tasks and lays the foundation for energy-based prioritization and productivity enhancement.

 ---